Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Get an overview of what machine learning is with the "Fundamentals of AI" to make sure it a good route for you to pursue.
 - Learn programming basics with a great platform: Codecademy.
-- Since you're about to start an epic learning journey, make sure you know how to apply the best techniques to learn effeciently.
+- Since you're about to start an epic learning journey, make sure you know how to apply the best techniques to learn efficiently.
 Taking "Learning how to learn" on Coursera is a must!
 The book on which the course is based on, "A Mind for Numbers", and the brilliant "Pragmatic Thinking and Learning" are good complementary options too.
 For a quick summary of all three resource refer to [this blogpost](https://julienbeaulieu.github.io/2020/05/25/lesser-known-facts-about-learning-how-to-get-better-at-studying/).

 ### Core Data Science

 This is where you'll improve your coding abilities, math understanding and start working on real data science problems.
-In this respect, I highly recommend taking what I consider is the best data science bootcamp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
-With a heavy emphasis on practical exercices and a final project in which you get to deploy your own machine learning model, this highly intensive bootcamp will give you a big picture data science end to end: just enough theory, data wrangling, data viz, programming inside an IDE, Git, machine learning, deep learning, data engineering.
+In this respect, I highly recommend taking what I consider is the best data science boot camp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
+With a heavy emphasis on practical exercises and a final project in which you get to deploy your own machine learning model, this highly intensive boot camp will give you a big picture data science end to end: just enough theory, data wrangling, data viz, programming inside an IDE, Git, machine learning, deep learning, data engineering.

 Once you understand and have worked on the most important parts of data science, you'll have a better idea of what you like, what your strengths and weaknesses are, and where to head next.
 This is also an opportunity to build your network.

 Next, check out Fastai's Introduction to Machine Learning for Coders. **I recommend only watching the first 6 lectures which emphasizes tree-based models**.
 This is because the rest of the videos focus on deep learning which is better covered in their more recent course, listed below.
 Although this content is 3 years old, don't let that discourage you from watching it: it is taught by one of the the most respected data scientist in the world - Jeremy Howard - and is full of gems.

-Complement your learning with Andriy Burkov's famous The Hundred-Page Machine Learning Book to make sure you learn from another perpective, and solidify your understanding in machine learning.
+Complement your learning with Andriy Burkov's famous The Hundred-Page Machine Learning Book to make sure you learn from another perspective, and solidify your understanding in machine learning.

 **Topics covered**:
 `Data wrangling`